Generic name: linezolid (oral/injection) (lin EZ oh lid)

 What other drugs will affect linezolid?

-Many drugs can interact with linezolid, and some drugs should not be used together.
+Many drugs can affect linezolid, and some drugs should not be used at the same time.
+Tell your doctor about all other medicines you use.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible interactions are listed here.

 More about linezolid